AMPOW - SPEED AWARENESS CAMPAIGN

 One of the directors was Meredydd Hughes, a retired Chief Constable, who is also a director of RSS which supports traffic prosecutions and provides training.
 He has the distinction of being banned for speeding in 2007 for doing 90 mph in a 60 speed limit zone.
 Other directors were Thomas Howes and Trevor Hall, also directors of RSS, who are also former police officers.
 Former police officers are also commonly employed by or are directors/owners of the course operators.

 At the time of writing there are 24 accredited course operators.
 That includes three private sector organisations (including AA DriveTech and TTC Group), five police forces (including Lancashire, Merseyside, Humberside, Cheshire and Northamptonshire and 15 local authorities.
 All of them can generate very substantial profits above the costs incurred in providing the courses.
 For example, Hertfordshire County Council generated a surplus of £947,000 in 2015/2016 by delivering 1,891 courses attended by 41,641 drivers giving income of £3.7 million (source: Local Transport Today - more information is available on the AMPOW speed-awareness campaign blog).
 The police and local authorities may well spend some of the surplus from running courses on road safety measures (there is no legal obligation to do so) but private sector operators can simply lose the profits in high salaries and directors fees.
 For example in October 2015 the Sun Newspaper ran an article that suggested the directors of AA Drivetech received £5.5 million in directors fees in 2013.

-One disturbing aspect is that although the police do not set speed limits or determine the location of speed cameras, they do advise on those matters.
-But local authorities do directly control speed limits and are advised by the police so the police may well have a financial incentive to lower limits and introduce more cameras so as to increase the demand for speed awareness courses and hence the profits they receive.
+One disturbing aspect is that although the police do not set speed limits they do advise on those matters.
+Local authorities control speed limits and are advised by the police so the police may well have a financial incentive to encourage lower limits and the introduction of more cameras so as to increase the demand for speed awareness courses and hence the profits they receive.

 We may provide more information on the operations and profits of course operators at a later date but it is already clear that they make large profits which they pay out in salaries or dividends to the owners of the companies.